The Promised Neverland: Plot

-In the year 2045, 1,000 years after the formation of "The Promise", the bright and cheerful Emma is an 11-year-old orphan living in Grace Field House, a self-contained orphanage housing her and 37 other orphans.
+In 2045, 1,000 years after the formation of "The Promise", the bright and cheerful Emma is an 11-year-old orphan living in Grace Field House, a self-contained orphanage housing her and 37 other orphans.
 They lead an idyllic life, with plentiful food, plush beds, clean clothes, games and the love of their "Mom", Isabella.
-Their education is seen as an important part of their development, and Emma with her two best friends Norman and Ray, always excel in the regular exams.
+Their education is seen as an important part of their development, and Emma, with her two best friends Norman and Ray, always excels in the regular exams.
 The orphans are allowed complete freedom, except to venture beyond the perimeter wall or gate which separate the house from the outside world.
 One night, a girl named Conny is sent away to be "adopted", but Emma and Norman follow with her favorite stuffed animal toy.
-At the gate, they find Conny dead and discover the truth about their existence in this idyllic orphanage – to be raised as meat for demons.
+At the gate, they find Conny dead and discover the truth about their existence in this idyllic orphanage—to be raised as meat for demons.
 Emma and Norman plan with Ray to escape from Grace Field House with the children, but Norman is taken off to be "adopted".
-Emma and Ray then decide to escape with some of their older siblings, leaving half of the younger children behind.
+Emma and Ray then decide to escape with some of their other siblings, leaving half of the younger children behind.

 The escapees find life outside Grace Field House is filled with dangers, but under the leadership of Emma and Ray, they become determined to return to free their remaining siblings, along with children from the other Farms.
-They encounter demons of all descriptions, including Mujika and Sonju who aid them in their quest.
-Emma and Ray later meet up again with Norman and together with their allies, they fight a battle for freedom against the demon queen Legravalima and the human Peter Ratri who manages the Farms.
+They encounter demons of all descriptions, including Mujika and Sonju, who aid them in their quest.
+Emma and Ray later meet up again with Norman and together with their allies, they fight a battle for freedom against the demon queen Legravalima and the human Peter Ratri, who manages the Farms.
 Eventually, through her own determination, Emma secures the freedom of all the children and re-forges "The Promise", bringing all of them to the human world, but at the cost of her own memory.

 Production

 Development

-The series' first conception originated by the end of 2013, from a draft originally simply titled Neverland, but was later changed to The Promised Neverland after running into some copyright issues.
-Kaiu Shirai brought the 300-page The Promised Neverland draft to the Weekly Shōnen Jump editorial department.
-Suguru Sugita, the editor of The Promised Neverland, said that "the series was an ambitious work that did not seem like a Jump manga, with both bright and dark scenes that needed a world of fantasy that would also create suspense".
-According to Shirai, Sugita suggested to complete the series in twelve volumes; "a size around that of Death Note manga is enough, no longer than that".
+The series was first conceived in late 2013 from a draft titled Neverland; the title was later changed to The Promised Neverland due to copyright concerns.
+Kaiu Shirai submitted the 300-page draft to the Weekly Shōnen Jump editorial department.
+Editor Suguru Sugita described the series as an ambitious work atypical for Jump, blending bright and dark scenes within a suspenseful fantasy world.
+Shirai noted that Sugita suggested limiting the series to around twelve volumes, comparable in length to Death Note.